getpelican/pelican-plugins/Readme.rst

 pelican_javascript        Allows you to embed Javascript and CSS files into individual articles

 Pelican Jinja2Content     Allows the use of Jinja2 template code in articles, including ``include`` and ``import`` statements

-Pelican Link Class        Set class attribute of ``<a>`` elements according to whether the link is external or internal

 Pelican Meetup Info       Include your Meetup.com group and event information on generated pages and articles